-4.14.1 Room Thermostat Connection (Enable/Disable)
+4.14.1 Enable/Disable (Room thermostat connection)

-The Room Thermostat (Enable/Disable) terminals (dry contacts) come pre-wired closed (jumped) from the factory.
+The Enable/Disable (Room thermostat) terminals (dry contacts) come pre-wired closed (jumped) from the factory.
 For connecting a room thermostat, the jumper must be removed and the thermostat wires must be connected to terminals 11 and 12, as shown in Fig. 28.

+4.14.2 Air Damper

-Air Damper connecting an air damper, the Programmable Output 3 must be set to 10 and the damper wires must be connected to terminals 3 and 4, as shown in Fig. 28.
+The Air Damper output comes disabled from the factory.
+When connecting an air damper, the Programmable Output 3 must be set to 10 and the damper wires must be connected to terminals 3 and 4, as shown in Fig. 28.